mdangschat/multiddns/README.md

 ## Security Notes
-* Currently the server does not provide any encryption, so do not use this over the internet or a "public" intranet!
+* Currently the server does not provide any encryption.
+  Do not use this over the internet or a "public" intranet!
+  * The option to enable TLS is only for testing, my FritzBox doesn't work with self signed certificates.
 * DDNS service credentials are stored in plaintext.